Eric Young (wrestler): Teaming with ODB (2011–2013)

-On the June 20 Impact Wrestling, Young and ODB were stripped of the Knockouts Tag Team Championship by Brooke Hogan due to Young being a male, ending their reign at a record 478 days.
+On the June 20 episode of Impact Wrestling, Young and ODB were stripped of the Knockouts Tag Team Championship by Brooke Hogan due to Young being a male, ending their reign at a record 478 days.
 The titles were then retired on June 27.

 First world title reign (2013–2014)

-On the September 19, episode of Impact Wrestling Young then returned to singles action when he defeated Robbie E. In September 2013, Young began working and teaming with Joseph Park.
+On the September 19 episode of Impact Wrestling, Young then returned to singles action when he defeated Robbie E. In September 2013, Young began working and teaming with Joseph Park.
 On the September 26, episode of Impact Wrestling Young along with ODB and Joseph Park defeated The BroMans (Jessie Godderz and Robbie E) and Gail Kim in a six-person mixed tag team match.
-At the Bound for Glory pre-show, Eric Young and Joseph Park competed in a tag-team gauntlet match for be the number one contenders to the TNA World Tag Team Championship later that night.
+At the Bound for Glory pre-show, Young and Joseph Park competed in a tag-team gauntlet match for be the number one contenders to the TNA World Tag Team Championship later that night.
 However, after eliminating Bad Influence, the team was eliminated by the BroMans.
 Later, during the PPV, he was attacked by Bad Influence, but was saved by Abyss.
-On the October 31 episode of Impact, Abyss came to the aid of Eric Young again after he was attacked by Bad Influence, and proved he is no threat to Eric Young.
+On the October 31 episode of Impact, Abyss came to the aid of Young again after he was attacked by Bad Influence, and proved he is no threat to Young.
 However, on December 5, 2013, Bad Influence revealed the Parks' Law Firm closed 15 years ago.
 Next week, Park and Young defeated Bad Influence.
 After the match, Young said to Park that he was Abyss.
 On December 26, 2013, Young booked a Monster's Ball match between Bad Influence and Park and gave Janice to Park.
 Joseph won the match when he turned into Abyss.
 On February 6, 2014, Abyss defeated Young in a Monster's Ball match.
 However, during the match, Young stripped Abyss' mask, revealing to Park that Abyss and Joseph are the same person.
 Abyss went on to turn heel as he aligned with Magnus.
 On March 27 episode of Impact Wrestling, Young lost to Samoa Joe by knockout/submission.